 Steve & Rachel Good

 Steve and Rachel Good have always had a heart for serving cross-culturally.
 A third generation missionary, Rachel grew up in Puerto Rico and Steve was influenced by his family’s international outlook.
 In 2005, the Goods were sent by Harvest and World Relief to serve as non-traditional missionaries in Mozambique, working with agriculture consulting, church partners, communications and leadership in the local church.
 After World Relief closed their offices in Mozambique in 2016, they felt the call of God to serve in Mongu, Zambia.
 Since May 2017, they have been working with ZambiaWorks in training people in agriculture, microenterprise and basic health as well as overseeing the construction of clinics, schools and wells.

-Steve and Rachel have three married children and five grandchildren.
+Steve and Rachel have three married children and six grandchildren.

 Learn more about their ministry on their blog.